sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/google_cloud.md

 # Install Sourcegraph with Docker Compose on Google Cloud

-This tutorial shows you how to deploy Sourcegraph via [Docker Compose](https://docs.docker.com/compose/) to a single node running on Google Cloud.
+This guide shows you how to deploy Sourcegraph via [Docker Compose](https://docs.docker.com/compose/) to a single node running on Google Cloud.

 > NOTE: Trying to decide how to deploy Sourcegraph?
 See [our recommendations](../index.md) for how to choose a deployment type that suits your needs.